 As referred to in First Pacific's announcement dated 5 December 2006 relating to the participation by a subsidiary of First Pacific in a consortium which acquired an 83.97% interest in Maynilad Water Services Inc., the Ashmore Maynilad Funds are also participants in that investment.
 If the Ashmore Maynilad Funds were to convert the convertible debt (the "Convertible Debts") before Completion, they would become a substantial shareholder of MPIC, a subsidiary of First Pacific, and hence, a connected person of the Company under the Listing Rules.
 Given the above and that Ashmore Maynilad Funds and Ashmore Funds are both managed by Ashmore Investment Management Limited, the Proposed Acquisition will upon conversion of the Convertible Debts constitute a connected transaction for the Company under the Listing Rules.
-As at the Latest Practicable Date, Ashmore Maynilad Funds have not converted any of the Convertible Debts would not be effected between the Latest Practicable Date and the completion date of the Proposed Acquisition, the Directors consider that the Proposed Acquisition has the possibility to become a connected transaction for the Consider that the Proposed Acquisition has the possibility to become a connected transaction for the Consider that the Proposed Acquisition has the possibility to become a connected transaction for the Company under the Listing Rules.
+As at the Latest Practicable Date, Ashmore Maynilad Funds have not converted any of the Convertible Debts into shares of MPIC.
+Since there is no certainty that conversion of the Convertible Debts would not be effected between the Latest Practicable Date and the completion date of the Proposed Acquisition, the Directors consider that the Proposed Acquisition has the possibility to become a connected transaction for the Company under the Listing Rules.